 How to use Repaglinide-Metformin HCL

-Take this medication by mouth 15 minutes before a meal, usually 2-3 times a day or as directed by your doctor.
-Take this drug no earlier than 30 minutes before the meal.
-You may also take it just before the meal if necessary.
+Take this medication by mouth within 30 minutes before a meal as directed by your doctor, usually 2-3 times a day.
 Do not take a dose of medication if you are skipping a meal.
 Drink plenty of fluids while taking this medication unless otherwise directed by your doctor.

 Use this medication regularly in order to get the most benefit from it.
 Carefully follow the medication treatment plan, meal plan, and exercise program your doctor has recommended.

 Check your blood sugar regularly as directed by your doctor.
 Keep track of the results and share them with your doctor.
 Tell your doctor if your blood sugar measurements are too high or too low.
 Your treatment plan may need to be changed.

 This survey is being conducted by the WebMD marketing sciences department.

 Save up to 80% on your prescriptions.

 Save up to 80% on your prescription with WebMDRx

 CONDITIONS OF USE: The information in this database is intended to supplement, not substitute for, the expertise and judgment of healthcare professionals.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for you or anyone else.
 A healthcare professional should be consulted before taking any drug, changing any diet or commencing or discontinuing any course of treatment.